hannadrehman/component-modern-design/README.md

 ##Features
 1.Component Design Archeticture.

 2.Automatic Build on save.

 3.Browser auto refresh on save.

 4.automatic Sass Compilation and css minification.

 5.Automatic Js Build and Uglify.

 6.html templates compressed in angular $templateCache service.

 7.image optimization.

 8.all dependencies downloaded from npm.

 9.automatic file transfer to production Folder.

 10.Seperation of concern.

-11.Easy Commands to add new components
+11.Easy Commands to add new components.

+12.Easy installation.

 ##Installation

 You need to install NodeJs for this project to run successfully.